bec-archer/SR80-Manuals/user-manual.md

 Tap **Save** to create the company and lock it into the field.
 If the name already matches an existing company, you'll get that one back instead of a duplicate — so it's safe to tap the button if you're not sure whether the company is already on file.

 **What happens when you select a company:**
-- A row of customer name chips appears between the Customer and Company fields (e.g., "Rick M. | Joe S. | + New") — these are people who've checked in under that company before.
+- A row of customer name chips appears between the Customer and Company fields (e.g., "Rick M. | Dave S. | + New") — these are people who've checked in under that company before.
 Tap a name to auto-fill their info instantly.
 Tap "+ New" to enter a new person.
 - If the company is **tax exempt**, you'll see a green indicator: "Tax exempt (via ABC Construction)" in the footer below the card.
 The tax status comes from the company automatically.

 **Customer fills in the company automatically:** If you select a customer who's already linked to a company (or create a new customer with a company name), the Company field will auto-fill.
 You don't need to type it twice — the app connects the dots for you.